-Back to the time of last September, I just finished my first IELTS exam and received a favorable result.
+A few years ago, I just finished my first IELTS exam and received a favourable result.
 It was such a surprise for me since I didn’t expect that much.
 Nevertheless, the result had somehow impressed my mom so she finally ended up asking me how I think about a chance of studying abroad.

 Since I was in secondary school, I have possessed a particular interest in going out of my country and to me at that time, my mom’s proposal was such a fortunate for myself.
 The answer “Yes” just took a heartbeat to come out of my mouth.
 But then, there was a question need to be solved: “Where shall I go?”

 It seemed like a multiple choice question that every answer turned out to be perfectly suitable.
 I was so confused, I had no clue what should I do next.
 Fortunately, my superficial Geographic understanding had got my back this time.
 Australia was the most suitable choice for me since it it the only one located In the south hemisphere (also near the equator, too).
 Which means that it is mostly covered with Sunlight and beautiful days!

 Among those big cities in Australia, Adelaide had caught my attention from the first glance since with its peace and cultural richness.
 It also comprises a numbers of natural parks and reserves, which sounds great for me as an explorer!

 So here I am, in Adelaide, enjoying the wonderful life with lots of interesting, friendly people.
 If you are a sun-lover, you will love Adelaide.
 If you are a sea-lover, you will love Adelaide.
 If you are a mountain-lover, you will love Adelaide.
 Trust me, it isn’t biased or exaggerated, Adelaide is there to be loved!